feathersjs-ecosystem/feathers-hooks-common/README.md

 ## Migration to v3 from v2

+Some hooks had features which were not initially apparent, e.g. `remove` did not remove when the call was made on the server.
+These features have been removed when they were infrequently used, or, when removal would result in a significant breaking change, new hooks have been introduced which deprecate the original ones.

+Such features can be re-implemented using conditional hooks, with the additional benefit of making what is happening clearer.

 Breaking changes:
 - All hooks and utilities are obtained from `feathers-hooks-common` rather than some from, say, `feathers-hooks-common/promisify`.